-GCNSW has significant concern on the legal implications on the Code of Practice stipulating "9.4 It is an offence for a participant to transfer a greyhound in circumstances where the participant knows, or ought to know, or has reason to believe, that the greyhound may be euthanised".
-Specifically, "...or ought to know..." has no bounds or time limitations.
+For example, Dubbo GRC has significant concern on the legal implications on the Code of Practice stipulating "9.4 It is an offence for a participant to transfer a greyhound in circumstances where the participant knows, or ought to know, or has reason to believe, that the greyhound may be euthanised".
+Specifically, "...or ought to know..."

+has no bounds or time limitations.
 Therefore there are examples where a greyhound may be provided to a new home with family history of illness or behavioural issues that may result in euthanasia.
 As it is currently written the rule is too open ended and of concern to the industry.
 Ultimately the use of these open ended rules only hurt the industry by providing opportunity to those opposed to the sport to share individual cases on mass with an intent to harm personal reputation without regard for the specifics of a case.

-GCNSW would prefer to see a supportive education program applied, rather than the enforcement based approach currently in place.
+Dubbo GRC remains committed to this position.
+It has further expanded its view that work undertaken in the education space is lacking, rather an enforcement based approach is seemingly preferred.
 Current Vocational Education and Training (VET) courses have been written at Certificate II and III levels, the equivalent of Year 10 and 12 learning.
 However, the legal obligations of any participant far surpass this.
 The Greyhound industry requires the development of plans to commence succession planning to ensure long term viability.
 It is difficult however to attract new participants to the industry, especially those under 40, when the raft of regulation and understanding of this in depth is onerous, Rules are not scaled for entering participants and therefore the level of penalties applied can be off putting.